Crabber Outreach & Derelict Gear Removal

 REMOVING LOST POTS

 In 2019, the Northwest Straits Foundation and a marine services consultant surveyed and collected derelict pots in Port Townsend and Dungeness Bays.
 They found over 254 pots in Port Townsend Bay alone.
 The Port Townsend Leader covered the story, informing a much wider audience about the problem of lost pots and what is being done about it.
 Read more about the project on the Foundation's website.
 A similar derelict pot recovery effort was done in 2014, when over 300 derelict pots were collected.
-That's a lot of new lost pots for such a small bay!
+254 pots in one small bay over 5 years is a lot of lost pots!
+We hope this educational effort will reduce that number.